-I purchased a handful of these Bob n Spoon plastic spoons in different colours as there was a great colour range to choose from.
-Selecting colours of UV pink, bright orange and 3 natural trout looking colours.
+I purchased a handful of these Bob n Spoon spoons in a variety of colours.
+Actually, there was a good colour range to choose from.
+I selected colours of UV pink, bright orange, and 3 natural trout looking colours.
 I took them to a local freshwater system in the middle of winter chasing trout.
 A few casts in I was very pleasantly surprised at how good these were.
 They were only 7.3 grams in weight yet that cast a long way.
-The action on them was fantastic doing a simple slow roll at a slow or medium pace they reminded me of a Bent Minnow or a Tassie devil as the darted from side to side creating its own natural action.
-This was all to do with the strange moulded plastic design which just works so well.
-I also found adding the occasional down flick helped increase the action and depth.
+This meant that I could also fish with a more finesse rod with a lighter casting weight capacity over traditional metal spoons.

 The treble surprisingly sits on the front of the lure, it sinks quite slowly and horizontally which is great when fishing shallower system or adding pauses.
 However, you can change the treble to be at the back which gives it a significantly different swimming action.
 10 minutes into my session I landed a 47cm brown trout.
 I was really pleased with this result.
 I kept fishing and landed another 2 trout.
 1 rainbow that was 38cm and another brown that was 52cm.
-These lures although simple has really surprised me.
+These lures although simple have really surprised me.

 Looking at the Bob N Spoon in more detail

 They’re made out of hollow plastic with a single treble at the back.
 There is a glued-on 3d eye, quite a simple paintwork on one side with chrome silver on the opposite side.
-I actaully like having one side painted and the other side raw chrome is it is a nice balance of colour and shine.
+I actually like having one side painted and the other side raw chrome as it is a nice balance of colour and shine.
 The paint looks like it might scratch away after a few catches but overall has been quite durable.
 It has some internal ball bearing rattles to make a sound to play on a fish predatory instincts.
 I know looking at these lures that they are probably quite inexpensive to make.
 But you know what it didn’t matter, this lure was only $13 to buy and worked great.

 I have since used these lures for some time now and they have been one of my go-to freshwater lures.
-I have caught many trout, redfin and perch on them.
+I have caught many trout, redfin, and perch on them.
 Click here to read our guide on the best lures to catch redfin.
 I have enjoyed the simplicity of casting and slow rolling with some odd pauses.
 These lures could also work really well jigged or trolled from the back of a boat or kayak.
 I could see species such as salmon taking a real liking to these lures.
 In fact that how they got the name Bob n Spoon which is a play on the action of the spoon when jigged or trolled.